Kimbix/single_gpu_passthrough_for_all/README.md

 systemctl start sddm.service
 ```

+Finally, we make the file executable with "chmod +x /etc/libvirt/hooks/qemu.d/[Name of your VM]/release/end/stop.sh" and continue.

 ## Important
 These scripts require a user systemd service, you can keep systemd services running by enabling linger for your user account with the following command "sudo loginctl enable-linger [your username]", This keeps services running even when your account is not logged into, this is an insecure practice and should be avoided.

 If you in fact, choose to avoid doing this, you WILL have to reboot your computer every time you want to go back to linux.

+I don't know how one would go about doing this in OpenRC, so if using OpenRC either you have to reboot, or look for an alternative, if someone in fact finds an alternative that works, please share it with me in my discord or create an Issue / Pull Request.

+#### IF YOU CANNOT GET BACK TO LINUX EVEN AFTER TRYING MILLIONS OF DIFFERENT RELEASE SCRIPTS, MY RECOMENDATION IS TO JUST EXECUTE A REBOOT COMMAND IN THE RELEASE SCRIPT.

 # ATTATCH THE DESIRED DEVICES TO THE VM
 Open the configurations of your VM in virt-manager and select the option to Add Hardware, go into PCI devices and add every device that was in the IOMMU group from the IOMMU section.